PaperStrange/AIProjectManger/README.md

-timeline/ | a folder containing files indicating specific time arrangement of different competition period utils/ | a folder containing scripts or jupyter notebooks for the whole data processing utils/spiders | a folder containing spiders used for obtaining data online utils/test_edgetech | a folder containing scripts for applying edge technology to this project and evaluate utils/test_situation | a folder containing scripts for applying other situations which are more likely to happen in dairy life for this project and evaluate utils/test_situation/collector | a folder containing description files of the above testing README.txt | a file containing all descriptions of this repository for new user requirements.txt | a file containing all required packages of `python` for checking
+timeline/ | a folder containing files indicating specific time arrangement of different competition period utils/ | a folder containing scripts or jupyter notebooks for the whole data processing utils/spiders | a folder containing spiders used for obtaining data online utils/test | a folder containing several testing codes utils/test/test_edgetech | a folder containing testing codes for the application of edge technology utils/test/test_situation | a folder containing testing codes for situational testing utils/test/test_situation/collector | a folder containing description files of the testing README.txt | a file containing all descriptions of this repository for new user requirements.txt | a file containing all required packages of `python` for checking